 Secrets to Success

-One of the reasons I love this recipe is that you don’t have to wear your arms out trying to knead the dough into submission.
+One of the reasons I love this simple no-knead peasant bread recipe is that you don’t have to wear your arms out trying to knead the dough into submission.
 In fact, you should do as little with this dough as possible.
 You can fold the dough a little to ensure you don’t have any large chunks of flour, but you shouldn’t knead it, or the bread will become heavy and dense.

 Additionally, if you don’t mind dirtying a few extra dishes, start with a small bowl for the water, yeast, salt, and sugar and then pour it into a medium-sized bowl with the flour.
 Once you’ve stirred everything together, you can then transfer it into a large bowl covered with a little spray-butter to keep the dough from sticking to the sides as it rises.